twood02/webtemplate/wiki/a4_AWS Lambda & API gateway.md

 ## 3. Create an API by Amazon API Gateway

-API Gateway provides a scalable, secured front-end for service APIs, and can work with Lambda, Elastic Beanstalk, or regular EC2 services.
-It allows “serverless” deployment of applications built with Lambda.
+API Gateway provides a scalable, secured front-end for service APIs, and can work with Lambda, Elastic Beanstalk, or regular EC2 services. <sup>2</sup>It allows “serverless” deployment of applications built with Lambda.
 To create an API by Amazon API gateway, you could search it from amazon services, or enter the [homepage](https://aws.amazon.com/api-gateway/).
 After signing in, the page shows there will be 4 steps for creating an API: Create an API, Configuration routes, Define stages, and Review and Create.

 Amazon API gateway provides two types of API: RESTful API and Websocket API.
 RESTful API is a common choice for serverless workloads and HTTP backends using HTTP APIs.
 Websocket API is useful when you want to build a real-time two-way communication applications such as chat apps.
 In our case, we choose the most common one: HTTP API.